Having been impressed with past ostomy appliances by B. Braun, I was excited to see what their 1-piece system offered!

 Another very minor annoyance is that because of the way the outlet is designed, I feel that it takes more effort to clean vs something like a Coloplast Sensura Mio, but it is easier than most others.

 At the time of this writing (Dec 2017), the B. Braun Flexima 1pc is available worldwide, including countries like France, Russia, Sweden, Finland, Estonia, Italy, Spain, Portugal, Slovenia, Czech rep, Slovakia, Poland, Japan, Australia, Turkey, Argentina, Chile, Malaysia.
-B. Braun plans to launch this appliance in North America sometime in early 2018.
+B. Braun plans to launch this appliance in North America sometime in 2019.

-I won’t know what Canadian or US pricing will be until they are available here, but looking at currently available products by B. Braun, I’m going to assume they will be priced similar or slightly less than 1pc appliances from Coloplast or Hollister.
+I don’t know what Canadian or US pricing will be until they are available here, but looking at currently available products by B. Braun, I’m going to assume they will be priced similar or slightly less than 1pc appliances from Coloplast or Hollister.

 Samples will likely be available when the products are ready to be sold, however, if you live in a country where Softima/Flexima is already available, contact B. Braun to see if you can get free samples.